 Sooty mold is a black coating on leaves that results from a fungus growing on honeydew excretions made primarily by aphids.
 Plant vigor may be decreased because of the reduction of photosynthesis in the leaves due to shading.

 The bark is thin and can be easily damaged by mechanical injury.
 Mulch around plants to prevent this problem.
 Vigorous, shallow roots may create problems for healthy growth of underlying plants.
 Use sturdy ground covers or shrubs to underplant.

-Crapemyrtle bark scale (Acanthococcus lagerstroemiae) is a recently introduced pest from Asia, and this insect pest may appear soon in South Carolina.
+Crapemyrtle bark scale (Acanthococcus lagerstroemiae) is a recently introduced pest from Asia, and this insect pest was discovered in South Carolina in 2019.
 The scale infestations appear as white or gray, waxy crustations on stems, large twigs, and trunks, but rarely on foliage.
 These bark scales may not kill the plants, but there may likely be a reduction in plant vigor, number of flowers, and flower cluster size.
 Branches and trunks can become covered in the white scale infestation.

 Many crape myrtles are hybrids of L. indica and L. fauriei, developed at the U.S. National Arboretum in Washington, D.C.
 These were bred for disease resistance, good flowering and attractive bark.
 (Disease resistance means that infections are few, do not progress very far or do not occur).
 Some of the selections resistant to powdery mildew include:

 - ‘Acoma’ – This shrub/small tree is 10 feet tall and 10 feet wide.
 Flower is white.

 - ‘Muskogee’ – This large shrub/small tree is 21 feet tall and 15 feet wide.
 Flower is light lavender-pink.
 Aphids especially like this plant, so sooty mold can be a problem.